Search Site:

 License

-If you modify it and other could benefit from your change, then send me back your modifications so I can integrate them in the next version.
+The source code provided is free to use and modify.
+If you modify the source code and others could benefit from your change, then I require that you send me back your modifications so I can integrate them in the next version.

 Please note that the source code is inspired in part on the mtext2text example given in the Open Design Alliance Toolkit.